sadikemreduzgun/prometheus-api-data-merger/README.md

 #### In data folder there is all_queries csv file.
 It contains node exporter and libvirt exporter queries.
 #### In src file there are codes.
 In python file, organzier.py there are functions to organize urls, instances, queries.

-⚙️ curly_organizer function deletes statements in selector: "{}",and time selector: "[]". curly_organizer puts selected instance, time selector, device name.
+⚙️ curly_organizer function deletes statements in selector: "{ }",and time selector: "[ ]". curly_organizer puts selected instance, time selector, device name.

 ⚙️ organize_url function is used to some problems at query and prevent the mess of characters like " + ", " " ", " * ".
 Because generally operations like addition on query can't be done.